GachonBaro/Ciet_DL/README.md

-# SECO_Deep Learning
+# Ciet_Deep Learning
-This project was tested using the 'movielens 100k' dataset to create a recommendation algorithm to be applied to SECO.
+This project was tested using the 'movielens 100k' dataset to create a recommendation algorithm to be applied to Ciet.
 - Colab URL: https://colab.research.google.com/drive/1rB4Oz9jd4tyzRykAYTZmjamYpq7iKrbS?usp=sharing
 ---